 Students desiring to enroll in a Ph.D. degree program in the Department of Counselor Education must have a master’s degree from a CACREP accredited institution and be license eligible in their state of residence OR a master’s degree in counseling, one year of full-time post-master’s degree counseling experience, and graduate course work curriculum requirements in all of the CACREP common core areas.
 Students must have a GPA of 3.0 or higher from completed master’s degree.

 Admission to the Counselor Education doctoral program is competitive, but does not guarantee graduation or state specific licensure.
-Specifically, applicants and admitted students are REQUIRED to attend in-person: (1) all scheduled selection interviews; (2) new student orientation; (3) and summer residencies.
+Specifically, applicants and admitted students are REQUIRED to attend: (1) selected interviews; (2) new student orientation; (3) and summer residencies.
 Failure to attend will result in program dismissal.

-The tuition rate for this program is $580 (subject to change every July) USD per credit hour plus any additional student fees and books (fees do NOT include expenses related to travel and required on-campus attendance).
+The current tuition and fee rate for this program for 2021-2022 is $592.80 (subject to change every July) per credit hour plus any additional student fees and books (fees do NOT include expenses related to travel and required on-campus attendance).